michaelthatsit/mod/50-52.5mm ball/README.md

 ## `Flat` vs `Magnets`
 Flat version is just like the default one. \
 The one marked as "magnets" includes slots for magnets to attach raised buttons and wrist rest. \
-Magnets required: 4x2 mm, 12 pcs for the buttons and 3 to 11 pcs for the wrist rest.
+Magnets required: 4x2 mm, 12 pcs for the buttons and 3/5/7/11 pcs for the wrist rest.

 ![szxczxcvasf](https://github.com/user-attachments/assets/4a9d00de-f96f-4254-bd50-4d193478e979)